 A Hygiene Emergency Prohibition Notice is the most serious routine enforcement measure in Scottish food safety

 A Hygiene Emergency Prohibition Notice (HEPN) is a statutory measure that takes immediate effect.
-It is not a warning, a follow-up letter, or an escalated version of an Improvement Notice — it is a distinct legal instrument applied specifically where continued operation is considered to involve an imminent risk to health.
+It is not a warning, a follow-up letter, or an escalated version of an Improvement Notice.
+It is a distinct legal instrument applied specifically where continued operation is considered to involve an imminent risk to health.

-That threshold — imminent risk — is significantly higher than the one that applies to a Hygiene Improvement Notice.
+That threshold (imminent risk) is significantly higher than the one that applies to a Hygiene Improvement Notice.
 The distinction matters because businesses sometimes conflate the two.
 An Improvement Notice addresses identified failures requiring attention within a timeframe.
 A Hygiene Emergency Prohibition Notice addresses an immediate danger and can restrict or stop operations on the day it is served, subject to confirmation by the Sheriff Court.

-In practice, the term is commonly encountered where conditions, practices, or circumstances are considered sufficiently serious that urgent action is viewed as necessary.
+A Hygiene Emergency Prohibition Notice is commonly encountered where conditions, practices, or circumstances are considered sufficiently serious that urgent action is viewed as necessary.
 It may therefore arise through inspection activity, enforcement discussion, written notices, and follow-up legal process.

 The term is not usually associated with ordinary advisory correspondence or minor routine issues.
 Its appearance generally signals a more serious point within the enforcement framework.